whg-training/whg-training-resources/docs/bioinformatics/401_command_line/08_pipelines.md

 By default, stdout from a command is sent to the terminal, and that's what you're seeing when you type `ls`, etc.

-However, sometimes you might need instead to have this output written to a file.
+However, sometimes you might need instead to have this output written to a file instead.

-If you follow a command with `>` and the name of a file, then stdout will go there instead, so
+As we [saw already](07_working_with_files.md#redirecting-output-to-a-file), if you follow a command with `>` and the name of a file, then stdout will go there instead, so

 `% ls > myfiles.txt`

 will send no output to the terminal, but instead creates a file `myfiles.txt`.
-We say that the output has been "redirected" to the file.ß
+We say that the output has been "redirected" to the file.

 :::warning Warning